SystemsApproach/book/e2e/rpc.rst

 to implement cloud services in their datacenters.

-These three examples represent interesting alternative design choices in the RPC solution space, but least you think they are the only options, we describe three other RPC-like mechanisms (WSDL, SOAP, and REST) in the context of web services in Chapter 9.
+These three examples represent interesting alternative design choices in the RPC solution space, but lest you think they are the only options, we describe three other RPC-like mechanisms (WSDL, SOAP, and REST) in the context of web services in Chapter 9.